PoslinskiNet/ember-testing-guide/README.md

 </article>
 ```

-Once you've done that, you can use attribute selectors to look up the elements (also in page-objects):
+Once you've done that, you can use attribute selectors to look up the elements in a test:

 ```javascript
 // in Acceptance Tests: